Fossil proves its own-brand smartwatches are just as good as its designer collaborations.

 The Q Venture HR has added fitness features but it hasn’t been marketed as a high-end fitness device.
 I’d say this smartwatch is aimed more at those who tend to work out casually – rather than those who are serious about training.

-As well as a shiny new heart rate monitor, the Q Venture HR has built-in GPS.
+As well as a shiny new heart rate monitor, the Q Venture HR has built-in GPS – something I would hope for in any watch that wants to be a best smartwatch candidate.
 You can lock onto GPS signal using your phone if it’s nearby but it also works untethered.
 This is good news and means you don’t have to have your phone with you to track any outdoor activities, like running, hiking or cycling.

 I found the standalone GPS to be as accurate as most mid-level trackers but it wasn’t as accurate or quick as fitness-focused watches, such as the Garmin Fenix 5 Plus.